whearn17/S2076-MinecraftScanner/README.md

 ### Warning

-If you already have a table in your database called "minecraft" and you don't want it to be removed, then select a different table nam when the program prompts for it.
+If you already have a table in your database called "minecraft" and you don't want it to be removed, then select a different table name when the program prompts for it.

 #### To Do